rizinorg/book/src/search_bytes/searching_aes_keys.md

 010 0x000096d4 0x000196d4 GLOBAL    OBJ   16 AES_KEY
 ```

 Other than that, AES keys might show up in different ways in the binary: encrypted, hidden by another encrypting routine, so there's no absolute way other than understanding the binary being analized.
 For instance, `p=e` might give some hints if high(er) entropy sections are found trying to cover up a hardcoded secret.
-As an example on entropy searching, since radare 3.2.0, there's the possibility to delimit entropy sections for later use like so:
+As an example on entropy searching, since rizin 3.2.0, there's the possibility to delimit entropy sections for later use like so:

 ```
 [0x00000000]> b